Skip to content

 [WARNING]: module vcd_org not found in: /Users/xxx...

-Adding the module Locally#
+Add the module locally#

-• any directory added to the ANSIBLE_LIBRARY environment variable ($ANSIBLE_LIBRARY takes a colon-separated list like $PATH)
+• Any directory added to the ANSIBLE_LIBRARY environment variable. $ANSIBLE_LIBRARY takes a colon-separated list like $PATH

 • ~/.ansible/plugins/modules/